Gobs140103/UnityFirst/Readme.md

 Creating a chatbot using Rasa that can run queries on DynamoDB to give users specific information involves several steps.
-Below is a detailed guide from setting up the environment to creating a working chatbot that can handle queries like fetching the last 5 transactions of a particular user.
+Below is a detailed guide from setting up the environment to creating a working chatbot that can handle queries like fetching the last 5 transactions of a particular user.rpy

 ### Prerequisites